Destiny 2: The Final Shape: Episodic content

-Episode: Heresy began on February 4, 2025; Act 2 began on March 11 and Act 3 began on April 1.
+Episode: Heresy (Season 26) began on February 4, 2025; Act 2 began on March 11 and Act 3 began on April 1.
 The soft Power level cap was raised to 1960, the hard cap to 2010, and the pinnacle reward cap to 2020.
 This episode focused on the Hive, Taken, and Dread, specifically the relationship between the Hive pantheon (Oryx, Savathûn, and Xivu Arath), and saw players working with Eris Morn, the Drifter, and Deputy Commander Sloane as they returned to the Dreadnaught ship from the original game's The Taken King (2015) expansion, where an Echo of the Witness housing the memory of Oryx, the Taken King, had made impact and caused it to change under its influence.
 Similar to Revenants tonic-crafting system, a new relic called the Tome of Want was introduced, where players could focus different loot drops and boost certain artifact perks.
 Act 1 introduced a roguelite activity called "The Nether", in which a three-player fireteam explored the Dreadnaught, defeating Taken, Hive, and Dread enemies while obtaining different boons; an exotic quest, "Derealize", which rewarded a craftable exotic submachine gun, Barrow-Dyad; as well as Star Wars collaboration content.
 Act 2 added a roguelite boss rush activity called "Court of Blades", in which a three-player fireteam faced a gauntlet of various bosses and enemies while obtaining different modifiers and boons, as well as a second reputation track for its episodic vendor.
 Act 3 reintroduced the "Sunless Cell" strike from The Taken King, which was reworked to line up with the episodic story.
 In addition to new non-craftable weapons and their Adept variants, including those reprised from Season of Arrivals (Season 11), the weapons from the reprised "Vault of Glass" raid that was reintroduced in Season of the Splicer (Season 14) were updated with new perks and became craftable at the Mars Relic.
 A new dungeon, "Sundered Doctrine", was released on February 7, 2025, and also featured the Contest Mode difficulty during its launch weekend; however, due to an unexpected global outage on PlayStation Network that lasted nearly 24 hours during the launch weekend, Bungie re-enabled Contest Mode for 24 hours on February 22, 2025, for affected players.
 The artifact featured during this episode was the Tablet of Ruin (with perks focusing on mid- to long-range weapons and Void, Arc, and Strand abilities).